Other file formats

 Simple MIDI editors however did not offer the possiblity to define blocks of music to be played at various times, making it possible to define something once and then repeat it whenever needed.
 You had to create the entire music piece as one long track of events.

 So I switched to sequencing / arranging software.
-Unfortunately, practically every one of these used its own file format.
+Unfortunately, these are generally too complicated for my taste.
+Also, practically every one of these used its own file format so you can't properly exchange or compare files between them.

 All in all, I found it necessary to have this tool catering for the following formats, which it "detects" based upon the file extension:

-For that purpose, the module format philosophy of a playlist showing repeating patterns is taken a step further by breaking up the music data into patterns and playlists for each separate instrument, counting a complete drumkit as one instrument.
+To make them all produce output formatted the same way I took the module format philosophy of a playlist showing repeating patterns and took it a step further by breaking up the music data into patterns and playlists for each separate instrument, counting a complete drumkit as one instrument.

 However, printing it all as a continuous timeline is also possible.